 What I do know is that I’m not a fan of taking a ton of medications.
 I’ll try more water, more exercise, more vitamins, more sleep (omg what is sleep), way before I’ll try medicine.
 But how do you know when you have postpartum depression.
 (PS: I hate when people call it postpartum blues…that’s a color ya’ll – not a definition of the way I feel when I don’t care to get out of bed all day).

 Beck is a sweet baby.
 He eats well and normally sleeps well – although since we moved to Charlotte he seems to not sleep quite as well.
-(Any great sleep trainers out there?!).
+I’ve been looking into getting a sleep consultant to put Beck (and me!) back on the right track to a normal night’s sleep.
 Cora loves Beck so bad and just explodes my heart every time she interacts with him.
 It’s been my favorite part about having a baby this time to see the two of them together.

 Since Cora has gone through all of these changes too, she also seems to be dealing with some heightened feelings.
 She’s quicker to cry.
 Oftentimes seems to cry for no reason.
 She has defiantly stopped wanting to take naps, and has seemingly developed a whole buncha sass out of nowhere.
 Having her nanny down here has definitely helped (they are besties for sure), but I can tell that she is having a hard time dealing with all of these changes and it’s coming out the only way a toddler knows how to express emotions.